sumendar/sumendar.github.io/content/home/about.md

 I have in-depth experience on the quantitative field by gathering, organizing, aggregating, transformaing, analysing, exploring and visualizing the data.
 Build, train and evaluate machine learning models using programming languages such as Python, R, Excel, Operefine, Trifacta, Talend, SQL and business intelligence tools like Tableau, Power BI in addition with basic knowledge on cloud and big data analytical platforms...etc

-I am currently pursuing post graduation in data science, i had bachelor’s and master’s degrees relevant to STEM discipline and mainly associated with mathematics, statistics and computer science.
+I am currently pursuing post graduation in data science, i had bachelor’s and master’s degrees with STEM discipline and mainly associated with mathematics, statistics and computer science.

 My specialties includes but are not limited to: data pre-processing, data cleansing, data manipulation, data exploration, data analysis, data visualisations and machine learning.